duckduckgo/duckduckgo-help-pages/_docs/results/duckduckbot.md

 ## What is DuckDuckBot and what does it do?

 DuckDuckBot is the Web crawler for <a href="https://duckduckgo.com">DuckDuckGo</a>.
-DuckDuckBot’s job is to constantly improve our search results and offer users the best and most secure.
+DuckDuckBot’s job is to constantly improve our search results and offer users the best and most secure search experience possible.
 It respects <a href="https://metacpan.org/module/WWW::RobotRules">WWW::RobotRules</a> and originates from these IP addresses:

 - 50.16.241.113
 - 50.16.241.114